Kidderpore: Geography

-Kidderpore, located in the central-west part of the city, is bounded by the Alipore in the east, Mominpur in the south, Hastings in the north, Garden Reach in the south-west and also the Hooghly River in the west.
+Kidderpore, located in the central-west part of the city, is bounded by the Alipore in the east, Mominpur in the south, Hastings in the north and Garden Reach in the west.

 Transport

 Kidderpore Bridge is one of the few bridges in Kolkata that has trams plying across it.
 The Kidderpore Tram Depot connects locations like Kalighat, Tollygunge and Ballygunge etc. The main Kidderpore intersection is connected with northern, southern and central Kolkata by various private and state bus services.
 Kidderpore can also be accessed by the Kolkata Circular Railway, which has a station in the locality.

 The Kolkata Metro Line 3 will pass through Khidderpore and will have an underground station of the same name.
 It will connect Joka with Esplanade.